SamuelTallet/SketchUp-Clipping-Fix-Plugin/docs/README.md

 First, ensure "Perspective" is checked in "Camera" menu.<br>
 When clipping appears, click on camera lens icon in "Clipping Fix" toolbar or use your keyboard shortcut.<br>
-In "Far" mode, you need to zoom in or out to see changes.
+In "Far" mode, you may need to zoom in or out to see changes.

 Credits
 -------